-Students interested in applying for these scholarships should refer to www.marin.edu, and click on the "Financial Aid/Scholarship" page.
-Current students at College of Marin may apply for scholarships by filling out an application through AcademicWorks located on their MyCOM portal.
+Students interested in applying for these scholarships should got to the scholarship page of the COM website for information.
+Current students apply for scholarships by filling out an application through Academic-Works located on their MyCOM portal.

 ACADEMIC INFORMATION

 ATTENDANCE